 - Dinden National Park

 Should I stay in Cairns, Port Douglas or the Tablelands?

 A lot of people have asked me this and my immediate reaction is always to say all three!
-If you’ve got the time on your trip to Cairns, I’d dedicate at least 20% of that to spending it in the Tablelands Region since there are just so many things to do up here.
+If you've got the time on your trip to Cairns, I'd dedicate at least 20% of that to spending it in the Tablelands Region since there are just so many things to do up here.